 This is a decision that shouldn’t be joked with.
 Yes, tuition fees can be worrisome, but if you choose the correct lender, it becomes less of a burden.

-This article gives you a list of the top 10 private student loan providers in 2021.
+This article gives you a list of top 10 private student loan providers.
 They all offer the best private student loan rates in the business.
 But I didn’t select them just based on that, I selected them for other factors such as their experience in handling student borrowers, their flexible repayment plans, and other benefits like free mentoring and scholarship programs.

 You may notice that in this guide, there’s not much information about cosigner options.
 This is because all 10 companies in this list have a cosigner option by default.
 Additionally, only one company here does not offer a choice between fixed and variable rates.